joshwnj/cmz/README.md

 ### Can I see an example of this?

 Yes!
 There are still a few things to add, but you can see the WIP in the [example](https://github.com/joshwnj/cmz/tree/master/example) directory.
+Or view it online: <https://joshwnj.github.io/cmz/>

 ## Thanks